Tool to encode with pulses or binary via Decabit. Decabit is a system of information transmission via variations of the ripple of electricity.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The decabit is a series of electrical pulses intended to encode data via power lines (alternative current).
-It is a modulation of the electrical ripple similar to the CPL (current carriers in line), mainly used in Germany and in Europe, for example for the transmission of meter readings.
+This is a modulation of the electrical ripple similar to CPL (power line carrier), mainly used in Germany and Europe, for example for the transmission of meter readings.

 0 | --+-+++-+- | 1 | +--+++--+- | 2 | +--++-+-+- | 3 | +--+-++-+- |